-Air General Inc. was founded in 1961, and incorporated in Massachusetts by Robert M. Maloney Sr. Since then, the company has gone through a lot of growth and has gained many valued partnerships.
+Air General Inc. was founded in 1961, and incorporated in Massachusetts by Robert M. Maloney Sr. Since then, the company has grown and expanded many times and has gained many valued partnerships.
+Today, Air General is operated by the third generation of the Maloney family.
 Continue reading below to learn more about our story.

 1960 - 1980The Beginning

 The company was initially established as a ground handling company specializing in handling cargo aircraft in Boston.
 Some of the first airline customers included Lufthansa, British Overseas Air Cargo, Seaboard World Airlines and Zantop Airlines.
 The operation mainly consisted of loading and unloading aircraft.
 Stations were established in several cities across the country, including Atlanta, Dallas, Miami, Los Angeles, Little Rock and Providence.

 During the 1970s Air General had the distinction of being the first ground handling company in the United States to handle the new 747-F all cargo aircraft.
 The company continued to expand its ground handling contracts through this decade.